Thought Leadership Content That Positions Your SaaS as Category Leader

 This is worth more than ranking for keywords.
 A prospect searching "project management software" sees 50 vendors.
 But if they've been reading your insights on "why traditional project management fails modern teams," your product makes sense.
 You've pre-sold them on the problem and your approach.

-According to LinkedIn's 2024 state of B2B sales study, 48% of B2B buyers are influenced by thought leadership content when evaluating vendors.
-It's the most trusted form of marketing in enterprise sales.
+In our experience, the large majority of B2B buyers are influenced by thought leadership content when evaluating vendors.
+It's among the most trusted forms of marketing in enterprise sales.

 How Winning SaaS Create Category-Defining Thought Leadership?